Alon-Alush/xorkey-crackme/README.md

 Press any key to continue . . .
 ```

-Very simple of course, but good challenge for beginner reverse engineers.
+Very simple, of course, but good challenge for beginner reverse engineers.